polyvertex/fitdecode/README.rst

 * fitdecode offers optional access to records, headers and footers in their binary form, to allow FIT file cutting, stitching and filtering at binary level

-* **TODO:**
-  fitdecode offers a higher level of abstraction (``decoder.py`` module) to allow data processing and consolidation at file level.

-  One typical use case example is the ``hr`` messages that are appended by Garmin watches (at least) to a "swim" activity file during the post-activity synchronization step, when the HRM strap sends its data to the watch.

-  The content of these ``hr`` messages (heart rate) has to be merged to the ``record`` messages of the activity, before being erased from the messages list.

 Why a new library?